Key Takeaways

 When hiring remote foreign employees, it is important to understand the nuances of work culture in different regions.
 Depending on your potential worker’s location, their values and behaviors may differ from your company culture.

-However, those values, behaviors, and abilities can bring a unique set of benefits to your work culture.
+However, those values, behaviors, and abilities can also bring a unique set of benefits to your work culture.
 Remote foreign employees have the potential to introduce different perspectives, skill sets, and cultural influences that may not be available from domestic staff.

 This variety of influences can help you create an enriched environment where ideas are exchanged more openly and collaboratively.